FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 When using Central Governance

 The REST API server automatically uses the SSL business certificate generated during the registration.
-This certificate is stored in the internal PKI base and is identified by the Transfer CFT instance ID (UCONF <span class="code">cft.instance\_id</span> parameter).
+This certificate is stored in the internal PKI base and is identified by the Transfer CFT instance ID (UCONF `cft.instance_id` parameter).
 You must import the matching Certificate Authority to your web browser certificate store.

-When you are not using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>
+When you are not using

 You must import the Certificate Authority that corresponds with the certificate that you defined previously (Step 3) to your web browser certificate store.